lbfm-rwth/gap-lesson/_episodes/04-testing.md

 - "Make it right, then make it fast!"
 ---

-The code of `AvgOrdOfGroup` is very simple and possibly nothing could go wrong with it.
-It avoids problems with running out of memory because of iterating over the group instead of creating a list of its elements (calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory), however it takes several minutes to calculate an average order of an element of `SymmetricGroup(11)`.
-But at least we are confident that it is correct.
+The code of `AvgOrdOfGroup` is very simple and we expect it to be correct.
+It avoids problems with running out of memory as it iterates over the group instead of creating a list of its elements (calling `AsList(SymmetricGroup(11))` already results in exceeding the permitted memory).
+However, it takes several minutes to calculate the average order of an element of `SymmetricGroup(11)` and thus needs improvement.
+This chapter is concerned with the first improvement of `AvgOrdOfGroup` using some facts from Group Theory and particularly with testing the function as we change it.

-Now we would like to write a better version of this function using some theoretical facts we know from the Group Theory.
-We may put `avgorg.g` under version control to revert changes if need be;
+At this point we should think about putting `avgorg.g` under version control to be able to revert changes if need be instead of creating a new function to keep the old one around.
+Additionally, we should start testing our function methodically as we move along.
+This can be done efficiently by using **regression testing**: this is the term for testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.

-we may create a new function to keep the old one around and compare the results of both; but this could be made even more efficient if we will use **regression testing**: this is the term for the testing based on rerunning previously completed tests to check that new changes do not impact their correctness or worsen their performance.
+To start with we need to create a **test file**.
+The test file looks exactly like a GAP session.
+Thus, it is easy to create a test file simply by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file.
+Another way of creating a test file is by using the `LogTo` command to record a GAP session.

-To start with, we need to create a **test file**.
-The test file looks exactly like the GAP session, so it is easy to create it by copying and pasting the GAP session with all GAP prompts, inputs and outputs into a text file (a test file could also be created from the log file with a GAP session recorded with the help of `LogTo`).
-During the test, GAP will run all inputs from the test, compare the outputs with those in the test file and report any differences.
+During the test GAP will run all inputs from the test, compare the outputs with those in the test file and report any differences.

-GAP test files are just text files but the common practice is to name them with the extension `.tst`.
+GAP test files are just text files but it is common practice to name them with the extension `.tst`.
 Now create the file `avgord.tst` (for simplicity in the current directory) with the following content:

 ~~~
 # tests for average order of a group element